This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Rare meat about 125 °F.

-If you would prefer baking London Broil in a 350 degree Fahrenheit oven, then be sure to use a recipe that involves liquid and other wet ingredients so it doesn’t dry out.
+If you would prefer baking London Broil in a 350 degree Fahrenheit oven, then be sure to baste with wet ingredients so it doesn't dry out.
+It will take more time to cook at the lower temperature (possibly 10 minutes more.)
+Another option is to sear the meat first on the stovetop and then bake.

 Tip: Allow meat to rest for 5 minutes before cutting.
 This allows the juices to seep back into the meat.
 The Spruce Eats provides a scientific explanation in the Secret to a Juicy Steak is Letting it Rest.